 With the advent of the opioid and opiate crisis in America, Suboxone in the form of sublingual film, i.e. “strips”, has apparently become one of the tactical weapons used by prison administrators to maintain control inside prisons across the country.
-Albeit, a hidden one, as Suboxone as considered contraband, therefore its possession and/or use in prison is illegal.
+Albeit, a hidden one, as Suboxone is officially considered contraband, therefore its possession and/or use in prison is illegal.
 Nevertheless, many prison administrators appear to have turned a blind eye towards the flood of contraband Suboxone strips smuggled into their prisons, as a tactic of situational control.
 They make a show of trying to stop it by instituting more restrictive mail and visitation policies, but it is only for show, as they know over 80% of all contraband smuggled into prisons, including Suboxone strips, is smuggled in by their employees.
 See Rand W. Gould, “New Mail Policy in Michigan Prisons”, San Francisco Bayview, Jan.
 2018, 3 (also at: www.freerandgould.com); and Akers v McGinnis, 352F3d 1030 (6th Cir.
 2003).

 Prison administrators have long known how effective the tactic of pharmaceutical straitjackets can be in controlling prisoners.
 At the very least, they’ve known this since the states started closing mental health hospitals, i.e. insane asylums, in the early 1960s, while filling prisons with their former patients.
 At any given prison in Michigan, nearly half the population is legally medicated and, currently, a substantial percentage is illegally “self-medicated” via Suboxone strips and/or other illegal drugs smuggled into its state prisons.
 This does not appear to be an accident.